These GOP members of Congress from Virginia, Maryland back Texas suit to overturn election

 Lawyers for the states Paxton sued noted in their own legal filings that his claims have already been rejected by lower courts, part of a string of legal defeats for the president and his supporters since the election.

 With the exception of Riggleman, the Republican congressmen in the Washington region, plus Good, did not acknowledge Biden as the president-elect in the days after the election.
 Nor have more than 200 other congressional Republicans The Washington Post surveyed last week.
 Wittman did say in a Dec.
-8 Facebook post that “a Biden Administration would be disastrous,” but it is unclear whether he accepts the results of the election.
+8 Facebook post that “a Biden Administration would mean a Cabinet filled with nothing but radical left-wing ideologues,” but it is unclear whether he accepts the results of the election.

 Harris, Griffith and Cline were also among the 39 House Republicans to sign a Dec.
 1 letter urging Attorney General William P. Barr to continue investigating potential fraud or irregularities in the election — just as Barr announced that he had found no evidence of fraud that have affected the outcome of the vote.